Cruising Info

 COOKING GAS

-We swapped a French for an Aussie tank in Aus, so now have all US/Aus fittings (some with newer US outer threads).
-Our bottles are the standard 20 lb (8.5 kg) size.
-They were all full leaving Darwin.
-Make sure the valves have bleed-screws, necessary when gravity feeding from 1 bottle to another (or when filling in Aus).
+We now have all US/Aus fittings (some with newer US outer threads).
+Our bottles are the standard US 20 lb (9 kg) size and typically last about 3 months with just the 2 of us on board.
+Make sure the valves have bleed-screws, necessary when gravity feeding from 1 bottle to another (or when filling in Australia).

 Thailand: We used a rental car (but you could easily go by tuk-tuk) to get to the actual LPG dealer in central Phuket.

-Sri Lanka: They couldn’t use our fittings, so we tried gravity feed, to no success.
+Sri Lanka: They couldn’t use our fittings, so we tried gravity feed, without success.

-Maldives: We bought a full bottle via Mulla and succeeded in gravity feeding to ours.
+Maldives: We bought a full bottle and succeeded in gravity feeding to ours.

 Related Pages: SE Asia Home | SE Asia Newsletters | SE Asia Flora/Fauna